Key takeaways

 Diagnose the actual problem

 Before designing anything, the instructional designer figures out whether training is even the right answer.
 Sometimes the gap isn’t a learning gap.
-It’s a process problem, or a tools problem, or a management problem, or a motivation problem, and no amount of training will fix it.
+It might be a broken process, a tools constraint, a management problem, or a motivation question, and no amount of training will fix it.
 A good instructional designer will tell you that early, before you spend money building something that won’t help.

 When training is the right answer, the next job is to be specific about what kind.
 A new policy that everyone needs to be aware of is a different design problem from a complex skill that takes months to develop.
 Lumping those together produces training that does neither well.